njwilson23/peer2/README.md

-# peer (2)
+# peer

-This is a for-fun rewrite of [peer](https://github.com/njwilson23/peer) from Python to Go.
-It also includes a simple BibTeX parser.
+This is a simple PDF and BibTeX search tool.
+It started as a bash script, then a Python program, and now it's written in go.

 ## Things it does:

-- Search for PDFs
+- Search for PDFs by name

-    `peer pdf search_terms...`
+    `peer search_term1 [search_term2...]`

 - Open a matching PDF

-    `peer pdf search_terms... -o N`
+    `peer -o N search_terms...`

 - Scan BibTeX for references

-    `peer bib --author Jenkins --year 1999`
+    `peer --bibtex bibfile.bib --author Jenkins --year 1999`

 ## Things it might someday do: